RagingTiger/shairport-sync/README.md

 Simply use the `UP/DOWN arrow keys` to set the volume to what you want (here it has been set to 100%).

-## ToDo
-* Pin os version in base image of dockerfile
-* Add default volume for shairport-sync